emilyfoxmusic/canon-creator/readme.md

 See https://en.wikipedia.org/wiki/Canon_%28music%29 for detailed information about canons.
 Currently this software only supports the creation of rounds, palindromes and a form of crab canons, which are specialist types of canon.

 ### Installation

+You will need to copy both MiniKanren and Canon Creator into the vendor folder of your Sonic Pi installation (*sonic-pi/app/server/vendor/*).
+Go to https://github.com/spariev/mini_kanren to get MiniKanren, and get Canon Creator from this repository.

-Copy the canon-creator folder into the vendor file of your Sonic Pi installation (*sonic-pi/app/server/vendor/*).
-When you want to use the functionality you will have to copy and paste the contents of the *interface.rb* file into a workspace within Sonic Pi and run it.
+When you want to use the Canon Creator functionality you will have to copy and paste the contents of the *interface.rb* file into a workspace within Sonic Pi and run it.
 (You must do this every time you start Sonic Pi.)
 Then you are able to use it wherever you want within that session.

 ### Use
 Canons may be created using the function canon().
 You may then chain options to constrain what canons will be generated.
 A complete list of options is given below.